jullury/owasp-top10-2021/A01/README.md

-# A01:2021 Broken Access Control Demo
+# A01: Broken Access Control

+This example demonstrates both insecure and secure (best practice) implementations of access control in a Flask app.

+- Vulnerable and secure routes are available side by side for comparison.
+- The app runs by default on port 5001.

 This simple Flask app demonstrates the OWASP Top 10 A01:2021 - Broken Access Control vulnerability.